ajfriend/duckboat/readme.md

 [DuckDB relational API](https://duckdb.org/docs/api/python/relational_api),
 which is easily accessible if you'd like to use DuckDB more directly.
-Expressions are evaluated lazily and optimized by DuckDB, so queries are fast, without the need for intermediate tables or data transfers.
+Expressions are evaluated lazily and optimized by DuckDB, so queries are fast, avoiding materializing intermediate tables and data transfers.

 ```python